 - Engagements by turning casual customers into loyal brand advocates and resellers

 - Promotion of one unique, trending message using different forms of content

 Assign these goals to the appropriate team players and keep them accountable to attain them.
-Keep all your marketing files in a shared drive where all team members can easily access them.
+Keep all your campaign files in a shared drive where all team members can easily access them.
 Furthermore, encourage collaboration so that your team has a shared knowledge on your campaign’s progression.
 Again, make sure your team understands the need to fulfill each of their responsibilities on time within the budget allocation.

 At the end of your campaign, check if you have achieved your goals and successfully engaged your target market.
 Additionally, assess if each team member has reached the expected output or not.
 If not, don’t be disheartened and continue to improve on where you went wrong and document the reasons why.
 Learn from your mistakes and use these points to achieve better results next time.